mihirchronicles/themihirchronicles.github.io/src/content/notes/on-product-management.md

 - translating business-to-technical requirements, and vice versa
 - pricing and revenue modeling
 - community (internal or/and external) engagement
-- guage prospects to adopt a new feature or a product
+- gauge prospects to adopt a new feature or a product
-- act as a liason with cross-functional business units
+- act as a liaison with cross-functional business units
 - document stories, epics, technical requirements, user workflows
 - defining and tracking success metrics

 **What are some of the tips to become a great product manager?**

 **Story-tellers**: the best PMs are able to weave tales that incorporate market needs, strategy, and tactics into a story that their stakeholders can get their heads around and hopefully adopt the story themselves.
-It can be challengeing when you see something clearly, but you can’t get others around you to see it.
+It can be challenging when you see something clearly, but you can’t get others around you to see it.
 You work through other people, so it takes a lot of convincing.
 You have to be a great communicator and storyteller.
 You have to read your audience.
 You have to try harder to understand others and find an angle to explain that makes sense to them.
 People you work with are smart, they just need a great story to be convinced.

 **Learning by doing**: to master the art of product management requires several years of practice and doing.
 Ultimately, the best thing you can do to prepare for a career in product management is to build.
 Manage and “own” a project from inception through execution and operation.
 Create KPIs and measure your impact.